 To be considered for admission to the Honors College, applicants must have a combined critical reading and math SAT score of at least 1380 or an ACT score of 30.
-In exceptional situations, we will consider applications from students who do not fully meet these qualifications.
-However, please keep in mind that admission to the Honors College is highly selective, with SAT scores historically averaging 1480 (new version) or higher, a 33 on the ACT and applicants typically ranking in the top three percent of their high school class.
-Freshman enrollment in the Honors College is limited to approximately 250.
+We consider applicants with standardized test scores below these typical thresholds provided that the applicant has an otherwise exceptional academic record.
+However, please keep in mind that admission to the Honors College is highly selective, with SAT scores historically averaging 1500 (new version) or higher, a 33 on the ACT Successful Honors applicants must have earned high grades in high school, and must demonstrate clear evidence of intellectual engagement and vision, leadership and service, and co- and extra-curricular involvement.
+Freshman enrollment in the Honors College is limited to approximately 325.